25 Common Body Language Types | Plus Examples in Action

 So the title is a bit of a giveaway.

-This person is very nervous before they’re about to perform for an audition.
-Before she’s told the judges that she’s afraid, it’s easy to spot how she’s feeling.
+This person is understandably nervous before they’re about to sing for an audition.
+Before she’s told the judges that she’s afraid, it’s easy to spot she's feeling uncomfortable and nervous.

 As she walks on stage, her arms are tight to her side and she’s holding her hands.
 Her shoulders are hunched and she’s almost shrinking into the background.
 She fidgets as she answers questions and keeps taking deep breaths to try and calm her nerves.